 4. Finish the Setup

-In the final step, Google Analytics will ask you some more information about your website/business.
+In the final step, Google Analytics will ask you for some more information about your website/business.
 This is optional and you can skip this section by clicking Create at the bottom.
 Or, input an industry category, the size of your business, and goals for using Google Analytics.
 The choice is yours.

 Once you proceed, the page will display the terms of services and data processing terms, which you need to accept.